A Stochastic Variance-Reduced Coordinate Descent Algorithm for Learning Sparse Bayesian Network from Discrete High-Dimensional Data: Introduction

-BN structure learning can be modeled as an optimization problem.
 By adding a penalty term to the score function, conditions such as sparsity and DAG property of BN can be modeled in the score function.
 By optimizing the new score function, we can find the best sparse structure.
-Sparse Candidate (SC) \citep{ref30}, L1MB-DAG \citep{ref31} which uses LASSO to select a sparse structure, and SBN \citep{ref1} which proposed for Gaussian data are some examples of this approach.
-In another research \citep{ref32}, the DAG estimation problem has been formulated as a linear regression. \cite{ref33} used a maximum likelihood function with a L1 penalty term as score function.
+Sparse Candidate (SC) \citep{ref30}, and Sparse Bayesian Network (SBN) \citep{ref1}, which are proposed for Gaussian data are examples of this approach.
+Zheng et al. \citep{ref31} have proposed NOTEARS, a score-based method that formulates the structure learning of linear Structural Equation Models (SEMs) as a continuous optimization problem using a smooth characterization of acyclicity.
+Subsequent works such as DAG-GNN \citep{ref54} and GraN-DAG \citep{ref55} have extended NOTEARS to handle nonlinear cases.
+With smooth score functions, these methods utilize gradient-based optimization to learn DAGs by estimating some weighted graph adjacency matrices.
+NOTEARS and DAG-GNN assume specific forms of SEMs where weighted adjacency matrices naturally exist; their performance usually degrades when the data model does not follow these forms.
+Recently, Yu et al. have proposed DAG-NoCurl \citep{ref32}, in which they showed that the set of weighted adjacency matrices of DAGs are equivalent to the set of weighted gradients of graph potential functions, and one may perform structure learning by searching in this equivalent set of DAG.
+This approach solves the optimization problem with a two-step procedure: 1) finding an initial cyclic solution to the optimization problem, and 2) employing the Hodge decomposition of graphs and learning an acyclic graph by projecting the cyclic graph to the gradient of a potential function. \cite{ref33} used a maximum likelihood function with an L1 penalty term as score function.
 Afterward, this algorithm has been expanded to use a concave penalty term \citep{ref34}.